 So, guess what?
-It turns out that Cobra Kai — a TV series that looks at the complicated modern adult lives of The Karate Kid foes Daniel LaRusso and Johnny Lawrence — is absolutely fantastic.
-Composing duo Zach Robinson and Leo Birenberg, interviewed here today, play a major role in the show’s success.
+It turns out that Cobra Kai — a YouTube series that looks at the complicated modern adult lives of The Karate Kid foes Daniel LaRusso and Johnny Lawrence — is absolutely fantastic.
+Composer duo Zach Robinson and Leo Birenberg, interviewed here today, play a major role in the show’s success.
 Listening to the recently released Cobra Kai soundtrack only reinforces that assessment.

 It was easy to be skeptical of the metamodernist YouTube Red show at a time when studios are bringing back beloved characters for new seasons or films with mixed results.
 But no, let’s be clear: Cobra Kai has great performances, an interesting story centered on family and redemption, hilarious dialogue, and a fantastic score that blends traditional orchestrations with 1980s metal and synthwave.
 (Regular Vehlinggo readers will recognize Robinson as early synthwaver D/A/D, something you can learn more about in my previous interview with him.)